 High School Diploma

-Folsom Cordova Adult School conducts a formal commencement ceremony every May.
-Students who graduate early may still particpate in graduation.
+The High School Diploma Program (HSD) is for students earning credits towards a Folsom Cordova Unified School District, Adult Education Diploma.
+Students need 200 credits to obtain an Adult Education Diploma.
+The Adult School conducts a formal commencement ceremony every May.
+Students who graduate early may still participate in graduation.

 Students are expected to attend every class session.
 There are no excused absences.
 Hours missed because of illness, tardiness, etc. are all considered absences.
-Please consult the course syllabus for specific information on attendance policy for your class.
+Please consult the course syllabus for specific information on the attendance policy for your class.

 Course Credits Required English 40 credits U.S. History 10 credits World History/Cultures 10 credits Government 5 credits Economics 5 credits Health 5 credits

 10 credits Algebra 10 credits Advanced Mathematics 10 credits Life Science 10 credits Physical Science 10 credits Electives 75 credits Total 200 credits

 Credits towards meeting the graduation requirements may be awarded for the following:

 2. Credits transferred from public or private secondary schools.